linmonsv/LearnAlgorithm/README.md

 ## Why businesses embrace machine learning
 They embrace it because they have no choice.

-## Supercharging the scientic method
+## Supercharging the scientific method
 It follows the
-same process of generating, testing, and discarding or rening hypotheses.
+same process of generating, testing, and discarding or refining hypotheses.
 But while a scientist may spend his or her whole life coming up with and testing a few hundred hypotheses, a machine-learning system can do the same in a fraction of a second